jaspersim/jaspersim.github.io/_pages/publications.md

 **\* Presenting author**

+Sim, J. H. (2024, 20 June).
+Variation in caregiver input and variable outcomes in early phonological acquisition of Singapore English.
+To be presented online at the Multilingualism, language contact, language variation colloquium, Humboldt University, Berlin.

+Sim, J. H. (2024, 23 April).
+Factors predicting variable outcomes in phonological acquisition.
+Presented online at the LML Research Seminar series, The Education University of Hong Kong.

+Sim, J. H. (2024, 12 April).
+Phonological acquisition in multi-accent Singapore.
+Presented at the Linguistics and Multilingual Studies TGIF seminar series, NTU Singapore.

+Sim, J. H. (2023, 29 Nov).
+Influence of bilingualism or caregiver input?
+Variation in VOT in simultaneous bilingual preschoolers in Singapore.
+Presented online at the LangVIEW seminar.

 Sim, J. H. (2023, 9 Nov).
 Early phonological acquisition in multi-accent contexts.
-To be presented at National Yang Ming Chiao Tung University (NYCU) Phon Brown Bag series.
+Presented at National Yang Ming Chiao Tung University (NYCU) Phon Brown Bag series.

 Sim, J. H. (2023, 23 June).
 Child phonological acquisition in multi-accent Singapore.
 Presented at the Department of Linguistics, Queen Mary University of London, United Kingdom.